abalyani/Sliding-Puzzle-Solver/README.md

         ...
 ```
 ## Recommendations and notes
+It's not recommended to use any of the uninformed search algorithms if the dimension of the puzzle is larger than 4x4.
 For the quickest results it's recommended to use the A* Search Algorithm.
 As it's heuristic helps immensely to find the shortest solution in a very short time.
 I apologize for not providing a gui for this project as it's only an old project which I've recently had time to polish and clean-up.